Frequently Asked Questions

 We have 25 spots in front of A+ Review.
 Also there are quite a few spots along El Cajon Blvd directly in front of us.
 Also there is tons of parking around the perimeter of Tubman elementary school just behind us.
 These spots are always wide open.
 Don't park in the little neighborhhoods behind us.
 Park in front of A+ Review OR around the perimeter of the elementary school (which is 100% empty and available after 4pm.)

 What does the review include?

 Reviews include awesome live instruction, all the materials, food (usually baked pizza), drinks (usually Coca-cola products, bottled waters) and pencils.

 What is the cost?

-We charge a fixed fee (usually $89) that includes the 5 to 7 hours of expert live instruction, materials, food, drinks, etc. The fee is based on a formula of around $14.50 per hour adjusted for materials, research, and instruction complexity.
-We try to keep the price as low as possible for our students while at the same time maintaining extreme high quality of our instruction and facilities.
+We charge a fixed fee (usually $89) that includes the 5 to 7 hours of expert live instruction required, materials, food, drinks, etc. We try to keep the price as low as possible for our students while at the same time maintaining extreme high quality of our instruction and facilities.
 We have a staff behind the scenes that is working very hard at writing perfect reviews (one that gets a high score on the exam).
 Most national review companies charge up to 3 times as much as A+ Review. (up to $50/ hour and more).
 Sorry we have to charge our small fee but we are entirely self-funded.
 While SDSU receives hundreds of millions of dollars in taxpayer money, we receive zero money from the State.
 So we charge a small fee which contributes towards paying our high annual operating expenses.